 The HRA issue and many others are discussed at length in these five posts:

-KPI Ninja’s Nextera Risk Measurement Was a Pretense focuses on the study’s major failure on population health measurement issues.
+KPI Ninja’s Nextera Risk Measurement Charade focuses on the study’s major failure on population health measurement issues.
 While Nextera and KPI Ninja bragged of risk adjustment performed by an academic research team, neither the team and nor the risk adjustment were real.

-Nextera says these average people have an IP admit rate of 246/1k focuses on a single astonishing utilization claim from the Nextera report, that might reflect a severe error in basic data collection — one that just by itself would account for every penny of the claimed savings.
+Nextera did not reduce inpatient hospital admissions by 92.7% focuses on a single astonishing utilization claim from the Nextera report, that might reflect a severe error in basic data collection — one that just by itself would account for every penny of the claimed savings.
 Or is it just cherry-picking at the Olympic level?

-KPI Ninja’s Nextera analysis: almost nothing was done correctly collects many of the study’s other problems relating to design, data limitations, induced utlitization and so on.
+KPI Ninja’s Nextera analysis: more than enough problems collects many of the study’s other problems relating to design, data limitations, induced utlitization and so on.
 There are many deep cutting deficiencies in the Nextra report.

 Nextera’s Next Era in Cherry-Picking Machine Design focuses on the need for any report on the SVVSD plan to reflect the differences in benefit design.
 Although updated recently to bridge to the published report, its core content predates the published report by months, and it was shared in early summer 2020 with both KPI Ninja and Nextera.